ECronin1973/Applied_Statistics_MyWork/README.md

 The charts displayed values of heart rates before and after an exercise program.
 The visual results matched the results of t-statistic which was verified using scipy.stats.
 Both the manually calculated t-statistic and the one from scipy.stats are the same, and the p-value suggests that the changes in heart rates are not statistically significant.

+### Assumptions

+The t-test makes five key assumptions:

+1. Paired Samples
+The t-test assumes that the data consists of paired samples.
+In this case, the heart rates before and after the exercise program are paired for each patient.

+2. Normality
+The differences between the paired samples (before and after values) should be approximately normally distributed.
+This assumption is crucial for the validity of the t-test results.

+3. Independence
+The pairs of observations (before and after values for each patient) should be independent of each other.
+This means that the heart rate measurements for one patient should not influence the measurements for another patient.

+4. Scale of Measurement
+The data should be measured on an interval or ratio scale.
+In this case, heart rates are measured on a ratio scale, which is appropriate for the t-test.

+5. No Significant Outliers
+The differences between the paired samples should not have significant outliers, as outliers can affect the results of the t-test.

+Summary of Assumptions
+Paired Samples: Each before value is paired with an after value for the same patient.

+Normality: The differences between the paired samples should be normally distributed.

+Independence: The pairs of observations should be independent of each other.

+Scale of Measurement: The data should be measured on an interval or ratio scale.

+No Significant Outliers: The differences should not have significant outliers.

+These assumptions ensured the validity and reliability of these t-test results.
+If any of these assumptions were violated, the results of the t-test would not be accurate.

 ## Libraries Used
 Here are the libraries used in Task 3:
 NumPy: Essential for numerical computing.
 It supports arrays, matrices, and functions for high-level mathematical operations.